mkazinauskas/kafka-nodejs-test-containers/README.md

 ## Next Steps

 - Extend the helpers with additional assertions (e.g., compatibility settings, tombstone handling).
-- Integrate the scripts into CI with `pnpm exec`.
 - Add language bindings other than KafkaJS if you need multi-runtime coverage.

 Happy testing!